 Securing the network by ensuring the right users, the right access, to the right set of resources is the core function of Cisco’s Identity Services Engine (ISE).
 ISE builds context about users (Who), device type (What), access time (When), access location (Where), access type (wired/wireless/VPN) (How), and most important threats, and vulnerabilities.
 All of these pieces of contextual data is fed into defining logical policy groups, called Scalable Group Tags, for every connected endpoint.
 These context-aware tags are then used to form the basis of security policies, centrally managed on ISE and enforced on different parts of the network in a traditional way or using the network fabric- as part of Software Defined Access (SDA).

 Duo Security is highly aligned to our intent-based networking vision and strategy, and reinforces our existing ISE and DNA Center capabilities.
 Additionally, it will help accelerate the adoption of SDA, by extending policy into the cloud and by unifying network segmentation with cloud access control.
-We are bringing together application zero trust capabilities from Duo, with network zero trust capabilities from SDA, to create the industry's only comprehensive network and cloud access control solution.
+We are bringing together zero trust workforce capabilities from Duo, with zero trust workplace capabilities from SDA, to create the industry's only comprehensive Zero Trust capable network

 “I have employees and contractors on my network.
 My objective is to securely connect these users by using MFA and then assign them a secure network policy by using ISE for segmentation.
 Employees and Contractor’s are on the same network but they cannot talk to each other.
 Employee’s get full access to my on-prem network resources or network resources in my data center, Contractors get limited network access.